 Each of our workshops value building positive self-esteem and encouraging creativity, self-expression, and awareness.
 We are hoping to engage volunteers who can lead workshops such as: Songwriting, Silk-Screening, Self Defense, Electronics, Spoken Word Workshop, Electronic Music Workshop, Combatting Relational Aggression and Bullying, Intersectional Feminism, Women in Rock History, and Zine Making.
 We are also interested in proposals for workshops that we have not offered before but would align with our mission and enhance the experience at GRCB.

 Workshop leaders are responsible for developing a one and a half-hour session on their topic and teaching it 1-2 times to a group of 30-35 participants.
 Workshop leaders need to meet with the Program Director prior to the session.
 Workshops often involve team-teaching.

-We are in need of a qualified volunteer nurses for each of our summer sessions to make sure everyone is safe during the week!
-While we would prefer to have a consistent person throughout each week, we understand that volunteering your time is not always easy and could work to accommodate part time schedules.
+We are in need of a qualified volunteer nurse for each of our summer sessions to make sure everyone is safe during the week!
+While we would prefer to have a consistent person throughout each week, we understand that volunteering your time is not always easy and could work to accommodate part time schedules!
 (All Day: Sunday Mandatory Volunteer Orientation, Monday 7:30am-6:00pm, Tuesday-Friday 8:00am-6:00pm or Flexible Commitment: Sunday Mandatory Volunteer Orientation, 1st Shift Monday 7:30-1:00, Tuesday-Friday 8:00am-12:30pm / 2nd Shift Monday 12:00-6:00, Tuesday-Friday 11:30-6:00)

 ADDITIONAL VOLUNTEER INFORMATION: